aridjayarecipes/cutesrecipes.web.app/content/post/2204-easiest-way-to-prepare-homemade-tofu-appetizer-with-carrot-plum-sauce.md

 - "1 onion"
 recipeinstructions:
 - "Drain and pat dry tofu then slice up and Pan fry prefried tofu then drain and set aside"
-- "For the LG's CARROT PLUM SAUCE please view the,attachments below  https://cookpad.com/us/recipes/336125-carrot-plum-sauce"
+- "For the LG&#39;s CARROT PLUM SAUCE please view the,attachments below  https://cookpad.com/us/recipes/336125-carrot-plum-sauce"
 - "Serve as an appetizer on fresh tomato and top with the grated carrot plum sauce top with some onion"
 categories:
 - Recipe